Cesar Millan: Legal issues

 In 2006, Millan was sued by a television producer who alleged his dog was choked and forced to run on a treadmill at Millan's Dog Psychology Center.
 In 2015, Millan was sued by a Florida nurse after she was attacked by a dog that Millan had released from his Dog Psychology Center earlier that week.

 In 2021, gymnast Lidia Matiss sued Millan demanding $850,000, alleging that she had been attacked by his dog Junior several years before, and that Millan was liable because Junior had previously killed Queen Latifah's dog, so Millan should have known that Junior was dangerous.
 Millan publicly denied these claims.
 The lawsuit was later settled out of court.

 Personal life

 Millan became a permanent resident of the United States in 2000, and became a United States citizen in 2009.
 He lives in Los Angeles, California.

 He married Ilusión Wilson in 1994, with whom he has two sons.
 In May 2010, after his dog Daddy died in February and he learned of his wife's intent to divorce him, Millan attempted suicide.
 In June 2010, Ilusión Millan filed for divorce.

-In August 2016 Milan announced he was engaged to Jahira Dar.
+In August 2016, Milan announced he was engaged to Jahira Dar.
+He later confirmed their marriage during an interview in 2021.